CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-Creepy-Preset.md

 ---
 {% include callout.html type="important" content="<b>As of June 10th, 2026 a new version of RenoDX has released in the RenoDX server's Cyberpunk 2077 channel.
 Anything below this is considered to be outdated, but may still be of use.
 Please use your own discretion when adjusting settings and picking which mods to use alongside RenoDX.</b>

-<b>There is no ETA for when this guide will be updated.</b>" %}
+<b>There is no ETA for when this guide will be updated.</b>

-{% include callout.html type="important" content="AS OF MAY 30TH, 2026, I AM NO LONGER SUPPORTING THE CREEPY ULTRA HDR PRESET.
-The preset itself should still work fine; however, consider the RenoDX portion of the guide to be accurate as of May 30th, 2026." %}
+<b>AS OF MAY 30TH, 2026, I AM NO LONGER SUPPORTING THE CREEPY ULTRA HDR PRESET, DUE TO ME STARTING A NEW JOB.
+I HAVE NO IDEA HOW THE PRESET LOOKS WITH THE LATEST RENODX.
+IT MAY WORK, IT MAY NOT.
+PLEASE DO NOT PING ME OVER THIS.
+NO SUPPORT MEANS NO SUPPORT.</b>" %}

 {% include callout.html type="important" content="If you are using DLSS Ray Reconstruction (aka Nvidia users) then I highly recommend using Preset D.  This will have much less banding issues, especially in the sky, compared to the newer Preset E.  Preset D is what the game uses by default.
 You can set this via the Nvidia App DLSS Override feature (Graphics > Program Settings > Cyberpunk 2077 > Driver Settings) or a third party program such as DLSS Swapper.